-- A. The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of state law, goals, and policies. - B. General Applicability Unless otherwise noted, these regulations apply to all proposed, new and existing underground storage tank facilities, at which a regulated substance and/or hazardous material(s) is currently, or previously been, stored underground in a tank or tank system; whether such facilities serve institutional, industrial, commercial, educational, agricultural, governmental, residential or other purposes; and whether such facilities or USTs located there upon, have been abandoned; and to persons who owned or operated such facilities after May 1985. - C. Leak & Spill Response § 1.14 of this Part shall apply to all facilities and the owners/operators thereof, and any person having actual knowledge of a confirmed leak, spill or other release.
-There are no exemptions to the responsibility to report a suspected or confirmed leak or spill. - D. Exempted Tanks
+- A. The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of state law, goals, and policies. - B. General Applicability Unless otherwise noted, these regulations apply to all proposed, new and existing underground storage tank facilities, at which a regulated substance petroleum product(s) and/or hazardous material(s) is currently or previouslyare, or have been, stored underground in a tank or tank system; whether such facilities serve institutional, industrial, commercial, educational, agricultural, governmental, residential or other purposes; and whether such facilities or USTs located there upon, have been abandoned; and to persons who owned or operated such facilities after May 1985. - C. Leak & Spill Response § 1.-14 of this Part Rule 12 Leak and Spill Response, shall apply to all facilities and the owners/operators thereof, and any person having actual knowledge of a confirmed leak, spill or other release.
+There are no exemptions to the responsibility to report a suspected or confirmed leak or spill. - D. Exempted Tanks - 1.
+These regulations do not apply to: - a.
+Equipment or machinery that contains regulated substances for operational purposes such as helpydraulic lift tanks and electrical equipment tanks; - b.
+Storage tanks located entirely within structures, such as a basement or cellar provided that: - (1) The structure allows for physical access to the entire storage tank; and - (2) The structure is not part of a secondary enclosure; and - (2) The tank is situated upon or above the surface of a concrete floor; - c.
+Septic tanks;